famedly/ansible-collection-services/roles/snipe-it/README.md

 Deploys [snipe-it](https://snipeitapp.com/) in a [docker container](https://snipe-it.readme.io/docs/docker)
-and optionally a maria-db instance for storage.
+and a maria-db instance for storage.

 ## Requirements